bartlettc22/wx200/README.md

 This project could not have been completed without the work of Mike Wingstrom, Glynne Tolar and Tim Witham at [wx200.planetfall.com](http://wx200.planetfall.com/).
 Their [serial protocol mapping](http://wx200.planetfall.com/wx200.txt) (also located [here](docs/wx200_serial_protocol.txt)) was invaluable to parsing out the data in a timely manner.

 ## Using the Prometheus exporter
-To use the Prometheus exporter, simply download the binary and run it
+To use the Prometheus exporter, simply download the latest binary from the [releases page](https://github.com/bartlettc22/wx200/releases/latest) and run it
 ```
 ./wx200
 ```